arjitharya/QUILL/README.md

 One static page - no build step, no server, no framework - built to feel like an app rather than a
 website: full-bleed on a phone, and on anything roomier (tablet/laptop/desktop) a card that scales up to nearly the full viewport height while staying page-shaped - it grows taller with the screen rather than wider, so it never looks like a stretched phone view.
+Scrolling is contained to each screen's own content (a chat log, the Journal's note list, Entries, Settings), with the page itself as a fallback scroll container so a short viewport or a rotated phone never permanently hides anything behind a fixed-height panel.
+Double-tap-to-zoom is disabled (`touch-action`) and the layout tracks the real visible viewport height so the on-screen keyboard doesn't shove the page around.
-There's no page-level scrolling anywhere (only each chat log itself scrolls), and it's installable as a PWA (see below).
+It's installable as a PWA (see below).
 Screens are plain `div`s toggled by JS, not separate pages.

-- `index.html` - all markup for every screen (lock, onboarding, home/menu, Journal, Talk to Quill, Entries, Calendar, Settings), the bottom tab bar, and the support-resources/confirmation overlays.
+- `index.html` - all markup for every screen (lock, onboarding, home/menu, Journal list, Journal note editor, Talk to Quill, Entries, Calendar, Settings), the bottom tab bar, and the support-resources/confirmation overlays.
-- `styles.css` - all styling: the leather-and-paper diary look, the passcode keypad and lockout progress ring, chat bubbles, the mood-color system, the calendar grid, the signature/waveform animation (CSS `transform`/`opacity` only, so it stays on the compositor thread and never touches layout), and the responsive device-frame sizing.
+- `styles.css` - all styling: the leather-and-paper diary look, the passcode keypad and lockout progress ring, chat bubbles, the Journal's note cards and floating new-note/delete buttons, the mood-color system, the calendar grid, the signature/waveform animation (CSS `transform`/`opacity` only, so it stays on the compositor thread and never touches layout), and the responsive device-frame sizing.
-- `app.js` - everything else: passcode hashing and lock-state machine, screen navigation and the tab bar, Quill's personas (Reflect/Light/Wind down) and the Groq API calls, crisis-phrase detection, mood/favorites/calendar logic, conversation storage, backup/restore, the tap-to-talk voice logic, and the on-screen-keyboard viewport fix (keeps the frame from jumping when a text field is focused on mobile).
+- `app.js` - everything else: passcode hashing and lock-state machine, screen navigation and the tab bar, portrait-orientation locking on the passcode screen only, Quill's personas (Reflect/Light/Wind down) and the Groq API calls, crisis-phrase detection, mood/favorites/calendar logic, conversation storage, the Journal's note CRUD/autosave/migration logic, backup/restore, the tap-to-talk voice logic, and the on-screen-keyboard viewport fix (keeps the frame from jumping when a text field is focused on mobile).
 Has a placeholder, `__GROQ_API_KEY_PLACEHOLDER__`, substituted with the real key at deploy time (`.github/workflows/deploy.yml`, on push to `main`).
 - `manifest.json` - the PWA manifest (name, icons, theme colors, standalone display mode) that makes Quill installable to a home screen.